 Integrated Devices Date/Time Displays the current date in MM/DD/YYYY format and current time in HH:MM:SS AM/PM format.
 Audio Enable Audio Enable or disable the integrated audio controller.
 By default, all the options are enabled.
 Serial Port Serial Port Configuration Enable or disable the serial port address.
 By default, the COM1: Port is configured at 3F8h with IRQ4 option is enabled.
 USB Configuration Enable or disable booting from USB mass storage devices through the boot sequence or boot menu.
 By default, all the options are enabled.
 Front USB Configuration Enable or disable the individual front USB ports.
 By default, all the options are enabled.
 Rear USB Configuration Enable or disable the individual rear USB ports.
 By default, all the options are enabled.
+Miscellaneous Devices Enable or disable the PCI Slot By default, the option is enabled.
 Dust Filter Maintenance Enable or disable the dust filter maintenance.
 By default, the Disabled option is enabled.